shaik1002/biggitlabbomb/doc/tutorials/automate_runner_creation/index.md

 To create a project access token:

 1. On the left sidebar, select **Search or go to** and find your project or group.
-1. Select **Settings > Access tokens**.
+1. Select **Settings > Access Tokens**.
 1. Select **Add new token**
 1. Enter a name.
 The token name is visible to any user with permissions to view the group or project.
 1. Enter an expiry date for the token.
    - The token expires on that date at midnight UTC.
-A token with the expiration date of 2024-01-01 expires at 00:00:00 UTC on 2024-01-01.
    - If you do not enter an expiry date, the expiry date is automatically set to 365 days later than the current date.
    - By default, this date can be a maximum of 365 days later than the current date.